MicrosoftDocs/memdocs/memdocs/intune/protect/encrypt-devices-filevault.md

   Before Intune can assume management of encryption of a user-encrypted device, that device must receive an Intune FileVault policy for disk encryption.

-  Use either an [endpoint security disk encryption profile](#create-endpoint-security-policy-for-filevault), or a [device configuration endpoint protection profile](#create-device-configuration-policy-for-filevault) to encrypt devices with FileVault.
+  Use an [endpoint security disk encryption profile](#create-endpoint-security-policy-for-filevault), to encrypt devices with FileVault.

 - **The user who encrypted the device must have access to their personal recovery key for the device and be directed to upload it to Intune.**